DrDBanner/inmanage/readme.md

 0 2 * * * web /path/to/your/inmanage.sh backup > /path/to/logfile 2>&1
 ```

+PS: I would not update via cronjob.
+But if you decide to do then ensure you added the `--force` flag to the `update` command.

 ## Key Functions

 A little overview what's happening under the hood.